The pandemic has multiple consequences and dimensions to how it affects the Indigenous Peoples of the World.

 Prevention is the most important step to protecting Indigenous people, especially with a disease that does not have a definitive or clear cut cure.
 This can only be done by sharing power with the indigenous people, engaging in two-way communication where we listen as much as we speak, revering the traditions and authority systems of tribes, and through collaboration.
 And importantly, we need to recognize ethno-medical practices (traditional medicine) of tribes, and their wisdom.
 For all we know, there is a cure, strategy, protocol or immune booster already available and known by the indigenous people.
 But till we know more, it is the duty of every Indian to protect the tribes of India and the world.

-*This essay is a brief multidimensional overview having current data at the time of publishing.
+This essay is a brief multidimensional overview having current data at the time of publishing the original article in October 2020.
 It will be helpful to not only students who have chosen Anthropology as their optional subject, but for anyone studying General Studies and preparing for General Essay.

 Singh, S S. (11 September 2020).
 All Members of the Great Andamanese Tribe Recover from COVID-19.
 The Hindu.
 Retrieved from: https://www.thehindu.com/news/national/other-states/all-members-of-great-andamanese-tribe-recover-from-covid-19/article32576802.ece#!